Fractal closures of geodesic planes in Hitchin manifolds: Introduction

 In hyperbolic spaces, there are no flats of dimension larger than one, so a geodesic plane cannot be displaced in this way.
 The existence of floating geodesic planes is therefore a phenomenon that only appears in higher rank.

 The main result of this paper is as follows:

 \begin{theorem} There exists a Zariski dense Hitchin surface subgroup $\Gamma<\SL_3(\br)$ such that the locally symmetric space $\Gamma\ba X$ contains a sequence of floating geodesic planes whose closures have Hausdorff dimensions strictly bigger than $2$ and accumulating at $2$.
-Moreover, $\Gamma$ can be chosen inside $\SL_3(\Z)$. \end{theorem}
+Moreover, $\Gamma$ can be chosen inside $\SL_3(\Z)$. \end{theorem} The proof of Theorem~\ref{m1} requires a combination of geometric and dynamical arguments that go well beyond existing rank-one techniques.
+Substantial difficulties already arise in the \emph{Fuchsian case}: even for a Fuchsian surface group, relating the Hausdorff dimension of floating geodesic plane closures in the locally symmetric space $\Gamma \backslash X$ to the dynamics of the geodesic flow on the underlying hyperbolic surface requires delicate analysis beyond homogeneous space considerations.

+To transport these fractal phenomena from the Fuchsian locus to Zariski-dense Hitchin subgroups, we combine Goldman’s bulging deformations with a central geometric ingredient: a detailed analysis of the nearest-point projection to the reference plane.
+In higher rank, the fibers of this projection contain entire maximal flats, creating parallel families of geodesics and making stability under deformation substantially more subtle than in rank one.

-The construction of the Zariski dense Hitchin subgroup $\Ga$ in Theorem \ref{m1} proceeds as follows.
-We begin with a torsion-free cocompact Fuchsian group $\Gamma_0 < H$ and choose a simple closed geodesic $\beta $ in the hyperbolic surface $\Gamma_0 \backslash Y$.
+We now explain the bulging deformations.
+We begin with a torsion-free cocompact Fuchsian group $\Gamma_0 < H$ and choose a simple closed geodesic $\beta $ in the hyperbolic surface $S=\Gamma_0 \backslash Y$.
 This curve $\beta$, called the bulging locus, is represented by some hyperbolic element $\delta\in \Ga_0$.
 Goldman introduced the notion of bulging deformation along such a curve $\beta$ (\cite{Go-bulging}; see also a recent work \cite{BHM} where they use the terminology {\it grafting} instead of bulging).
-Roughly speaking, bulging is an analogue of Thurston's earthquake deformation, but in the setting of convex projective structures: one ``bends'' the geometry of the surface along $\beta$ by a parameter from the centralizer $C_G(\delta)$ of $\delta$.
+Roughly speaking, bulging is an analogue of Thurston's earthquake deformation, but in the setting of convex projective structures: one ``bends'' the geometry of the surface along $\beta$ by a parameter from the identity component centralizer $C_G(\delta)$ of $\delta$.

-Formally, the deformation yields a representation $\rho_{\beta,\b} : \Gamma_0 \to G$ for any $\b\in C_G(\delta)$, which lies in the {\em Hitchin component} of the character variety of representations of $\Gamma_0$ into $G$.
+Formally, the deformation yields a representation $\rho_{\beta,\b} : \Gamma_0 \to G$ for any $\b\in C_G(\delta)^\circ$, which lies in the {\em Hitchin component} of the character variety of representations of $\Gamma_0$ into $G$.
 Choi–Goldman identified this Hitchin component with the space of marked convex $\mathbb{R}P^2$-structures on the surface $\Gamma_0\backslash Y$ \cite{CG}: the bulging deformation then corresponds to varying the convex projective structure by stretching along $\beta$.
 In particular, each representation $\rho_{\beta, \b}$ is discrete and faithful,